 - CBD oil, ingested – may be as fast as 30 mins but generally hours rather than minutes; can vary widely depending on what you’ve eaten and when

 - CBD lozenges – there may be a degree of more rapid absorption through the membranes in the mouth before ingestion

 - CBD gummies and capsules – similar to ingested oil

 - CBD creams – may reach targeted areas more quickly than ingesting CBD; the Arthritis Foundation says effects may be felt within 15 to 45 mins; some evidence suggests they may peak at around 90 mins

 Determining the right dosage of CBD oil can depend on a whole range of factors including age, weight, particular body chemistry, the ailment you are aiming to treat and any side-effects you may experience.

-Start with a low dosage, perhaps 5-10 mg.
-Take this for a few days, making a note of how you feel, then if there are no prohibitive effects and you think you require a higher dosage, up it by the same amount again.
+Start with a low dosage, perhaps 10 mg.
+Take this for a few days, making a note of how you feel, then if there are no prohibitive effects and you think you require more, up it by the same amount again.
 Repeat this process until you find the optimum dosage without adverse effects.